acolomitchi/UnrollingAndLocality/README.md

 Before jumping into the code:<ol>
-<li>A note: examining the code above, one can really see that the only
+<li>A note: looking over the pseudo-code above, one can really see that the only
 requirement against a `point` type is to provide the 'access by index operator', so any structure which implements `operator[]` will make a sufficiently-good point representation